Bundesliga: Eintracht Frankfurt looking to blow open title race against Bayern Munich | DW | 19.02.2021

 Leading the climb is Andre Silva.
 The Portuguese striker isn't exactly an explosive ball of natural talent.
 He doesn't sprint past defenders like other top strikers.
 In fact, he can't, given his speed deficit.
 But he finds a way through, whether via his intelligent movement, timing runs to perfection in between defenders, or sneaking past them with a combination of deceitful twists and turns.

 He has netted 19 goals this season playing as the focal point of a 3-4-2-1.
-Even the return of the much beloved Luka Jovic can't budge him from the starting lineup, with his ice-cold demeanour in front of goal and dogged persistence when he fluffs his lines making him indispensable.
+Even the return of the much-beloved Luka Jovic can't budge him from the starting lineup, with his ice-cold demeanor in front of goal and dogged persistence when he fluffs his lines making him indispensable.

 It's not a bad time to face Bayern, either, with the Bavarians returning from the Club World Cup victory over Tigres to play out a surprise 3-3 draw with Arminia Bielefeld.
 Thomas Müller, Benjamin Pavard, and Leon Goretzka are ruled out through coronavirus and their heavy schedule may be catching up with them.